Here's the latest verdicts from the RFL's match review panel following Super League round six

 Warrington Wolves’ Jack Hughes will miss Sunday’s Cup tie at home to Wakefield Trinity.

-He was suspended for one game over a grade A late hit on 5the passer in Wakefield’s league win at Warrington last weekend.
+He was suspended for one game over a grade A late hit on the passer in Wakefield’s league win at Warrington last weekend.

 He received a two-match penalty notice for a grade C dangerous throw against Hull KR last week.